VictorGMoreira/AppleAcademy-1/README.md

 <div style="text-align: center; padding: 20px; border-radius: 10px; border: 1px solid #e0e0e0; background-color: #f8f8f8; max-width: 400px; margin: auto;">

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=2b604cCD&height=120&section=footer"/>

+> [!BIG IDEA]
+> SourceKit-LSP does not update its global index in the background or build Swift modules in the background.
+Thus, a lot of cross-module or global functionality is limited if the project hasn't been built recently.
+To update the index or rebuild the Swift modules, build your project or enable the experimental background indexing as described in [Enable Experimental Background Indexing](Documentation/Enable%20Experimental%20Background%20Indexing.md).